BaksiLi/CS-Hypomnema/README.md

 [![Licence: CC BY-NC-ND 4.0](https://img.shields.io/badge/License-CC%20BY--NC--ND%204.0-lightgrey.svg)](https://creativecommons.org/licenses/by-nc-nd/4.0/)

 Note-taker: [Baksi](https://github.com/BaksiLi)
-This repository curates my computer science notes.
+This repository curates some computer science notes.
+It records my steps of learning, which means it is always updating, as the knowledge could never suffice.
+Anyone is more than welcomed to give suggestions, or even raise a PR.

+Lastly, please feel free to **star this repository** if you found it interesting or boring (yeah, p ∧ ¬p).

 # Catalogue
 ## I. Introductions